Fit an Approximate Bayesian Growth Curve Model

 The number of samples to draw for all sampling-based approaches (including posterior sampling for model fit indices).

-- test
+- samp_copula

-The log-threshold for fitting the skew normal.
+The log-threshold for fitting the skew-normal.
 Points with log-posterior drop below this threshold (relative to the maximum) will be excluded from the fit.
 Defaults to

 -6.- sn_fit_temp

-Temperature parameter for fitting the skew normal.
-If
+Temperature parameter for fitting the skew-normal.
+Defaults to

 A list of control parameters for the optimiser.